mdloucks/sfml-game-server/README.md

 This is the server portion which will actually host and run the game.

-If you'd like to see what cool graphics the end user will see, heres the link.
+If you'd like to see what cool (jk) graphics the end user will see, heres the link.
  </br> https://github.com/BroManSalaam/sfml-game-client

 Care to run this?
 There is a pre-compiled executable in the project